Rosie Marcel: Personal life

-Marcel's mother, Lindsey Brook was an actress and her father, Terry Marcel, is a television director; they divorced in 1995.
-Her older sister Kelly is a writer and actress who has appeared in both Holby City and The Bill, but is now best known as the writer and executive producer of the television series Terra Nova.
+Marcel's mother, Lindsey Brook, was an actress and her father, Terry Marcel, is a television director; they divorced in 1995.
+Her older sister, Kelly, is a writer and actress who has appeared in both Holby City and The Bill, but is now best known as the writer and executive producer of the television series Terra Nova.
 They also have a younger brother, Luke.

 When she was twenty years old, Marcel was diagnosed with endometriosis, and it was also discovered that she had a blood clotting disorder: "I was bleeding for about four months then I passed out in the shower and had to be rushed to hospital for an emergency blood transfusion.
 The doctors told me I'd almost bled to death and further tests revealed I had a blood clotting problem, the female form of haemophilia."
 Six years later she suffered further problems when she developed the rare condition Behçet's disease, an inflammatory disease in which the white blood cells attack healthy cells.

 The disease left her almost bed-bound for two years until she was seen by an immunologist at St Bartholomew's Hospital in London, who diagnosed the condition and put her on immuno-suppressants.
 During the two-year period, Marcel was unable to walk unaided for approximately twelve months, instead relying on the use of two walking sticks.
 Speaking about the condition, Marcel said: "I have liver function and blood tests every three months.
-It's highly likely I'll die before Scott, but I'm coming to terms with that.
+It's highly likely I'll die before [then-husband] Scott, but I'm coming to terms with that.
 It's worth it not to go back to the hell I was in for those two years.
 Untreated, Behçet's disease can affect your lungs, heart and blood vessels, so without the immuno-suppressants I might not be here now."
 In 2008, Marcel was diagnosed with cervical cancer, which had advanced to her pelvis and she had laser therapy to destroy the cancerous cells while continuing to film Holby City.